HTTPArchive/almanac.httparchive.org/src/content/en/2021/cdn.md

   )
 }}

-CDN providers like:
-* Cloudflare
-* Fastly
-* Akamai
-* Limelight

-They appear in this list of Generic CDN providers.

-We also see providers like:
+CDN providers such as Cloudflare, Fastly, Akamai and Limelight appear in this list of Generic CDN providers.
+We also see providers such as Google and AWS.
-* Google,
-* AWS

-{# TODO: these lists feel disruptive when reading.
-Maybe they can be combined into a sentence or 2? #}

 They appear in this list since they offer bundled CDN offerings along with their Cloud hosting services.
 These bundles help reduce load on the hosting infrastructure and also improves web performance.